abhiThere/lecker/README.md

 The users can add their favourite meals to the cart and set their respective quantities.
 Selected meals with their respective quantities and prices show up in the cart with a badge displaying the total number of meals.
 The quantity of each meal can be increased or decreased based on user's preference.
-The total amount of all the meals is displayed and the user can proceed to order.
+The total amount for all the meals is displayed and the user can proceed to order.
 A checkout form appears for the user to fill out and confirm their order.
 After confirming the order, a success message pops up indicating that the order has been placed successfully.